E-portal To Be Completed Soon To Provide One-window Online Solution To Tourists - UrduPoint

 E-portal To Be Completed Soon To Provide One-window Online Solution To Tourists

-In a written reply in the National Assembly, the Pakistan Development Corporation (PTDC) said that promotional activities on social media were being carried out vigorously to project Pakistan's' an attractive tourist destination of the region.
+An official of Pakistan Tourism Development Corporation (PTDC) has said that promotional activities on social media were being carried out vigorously to project Pakistan's an attractive tourist destination of the region.

+The E-visa system for over 90 countries and visa on arrival for 50 countries was introduced for the first time in Pakistan to boost tourists' arrival.

 A five-year action plan (2020-25) had also been introduced for the promotion of tourism.